 The spiritual beliefs and cultural and social background of each couple will generally determine the style of Handfasting conducted and the component parts that are included.
 Finding a celebrant who can perform a Handfasting in the style a couple seek is paramount.
 I suggest they speak with them in person, ask lots of questions and then make their choice.

 Handfasting is a beautiful loving gesture and offers a very visual addition to the ceremony with a physical reminder in the form of the bindings.
 It is a very symbolic way to remember it and 'ties the knot', binding you in love to one another, in front of all of your loved ones.
-Creative and memorable keepsakes can also be part of the ceremoney such as a signed commemorative certificate as proof that you have partaken in an ancient medieval Celtic Handfasting.
+Creative and memorable keepsakes can also be part of the ceremony such as a signed commemorative certificate as proof that you have partaken in an ancient medieval Celtic Handfasting.

 Following the binding and tying of the hands, the couple may choose to partake in ‘Cake and Ale’ with a ceremony to toast their health and happiness and to symbolize the beginning of their life together.
 Traditionally, ale was drunk but this can be any beverage of choice.
 Some couples drink cider, beer, wine, mead, well water and cold tea!
-A special two handled Scottish quiche or loving cup is traditionally used but also goblets and animal horns have been presented to me.
+A special two handled Scottish quaich or loving cup is traditionally used but also goblets and animal horns have been presented to me.
 The cake can vary too from individual cup cakes to larger cakes being cut and shared with guests.

 A Handfasting ceremony may also have a traditional ‘Jumping a besom broom’ ceremony to signify the creation of a hearth and home together.
 The tradition of jumping the broom has long associations with marriage and cohabitation in not only Europe but Africa and America.
 Couples have also made their own besom broom.